lorenzo-rovigatti/tacoxDNA/README.md

 ### Output
 * An oxDNA topology file (named by suffixing the centerline file with ".top")
-* An oxDNA configuration file (named by suffixing the centerline file with ".conf")
+* An oxDNA configuration file (named by suffixing the centerline file with ".oxdna")

 ## oxDNA-to-LAMMPS converter